paulstatezny/backpack/notes/the_problem_is_not_their_paycheck.md

 ## Purpose chapter

 - "The number one thing top talent is looking for is a company that makes the world a better place or provides a sense of meaning."
+- To create an effective purpose, you have to be able to tie everything your business does back to a positive impact that's made on people.